 The 17.17 infrastructure enables and mobilises citizens and other key stakeholders in a city to collaborate in building more thriving and regenerative societies.
-Can this proven framework, which is in use in three cities in Norway and in Mauritius, help 100 cities to reach their Climate goals?
+Why and how can more cities adopt it?

 On September 29th, we held the first webinar of the SoTalks series on the 17.17 Infrastructure.
 SoCentral, which has been leading the co-creation of the infrastructure since 2015, gave an introduction to what it looks like.
 We also heard how the City of Oslo are using it as a tool to reach their climate and sustainability goals, and C40 shared their perspectives on why it might be interesting for cities around the world.

 Julia Lipton, Director of Climate Action Planning and Innovation at C40 gave a short introduction to C40, a network of the world’s 97 megacities committed to addressing climate change.
 She emphasized the need for partnerships to reach the SDG goals, and the importance of cooperation and partnerships in urban city transformations.

 – One city is basically the same, so solutions can scale rapidly.
 And in every city the need to co-create solutions is crucial, said Julia.

 Not an infrastructure for transport but for people